tajammalw/sdai-ic-d5-1-typography-basics/README.md

 2. **Step-by-Step Walkthrough:**
     - [ ] **Task 1:** Apply base styles and a utility class.
         - Define base styles for headings and paragraphs in `styles.css`.
-        - Create a utility class to add margin to elements, and use it to provide better spacing on the page (like creating extra space betwene the footer and the main content).
+        - Create a utility class to add margin to elements, and use it to provide better spacing on the page (like creating extra space between the footer and the main content).
         -
     - [ ] **Task 2:** Apply font styling.
         - Define a class for the main title in `styles.css`.